 The Sanctuary of the Madonna delle Grazie, famously known as the Sanctuary of Montenero, is located in the hills of Monte Nero in Livorno, in an evocative point from where visitors can gaze out at the sea and the port.

-The origins of the Sanctuary date to the Pentecost of 1345 when, according to tradition, a poor, crippled shepherd happened upon the miraculous image of the Virgin Mary.
-Following his intuition he took it up to the hill of Montenero, at that time known as a refuge for bandits: a “devil’s mountain”.
+The origins of the Sanctuary date to the Pentecost in 1345, when, according to tradition, a poor, crippled shepherd found the miraculous image of the Virgin Mary and, following his intuition, brought it to Montenero, then known as a refuge for bandits and thus considered dangerous: “the devil’s mountain”.

-At that time, the Madonna of Montenero carried out a few miracles for the city.
-In 1742, when Livorno was struck by a violent earthquake and was once more saved by the image of its protector saint, which was taken into the city and place in front of the collegiate church.
-In Livorno that miracle has never been forgotten: every year local residents remain steadfast to the vote “to fast the entire day of January 27, not to dance nor to wear costumes, and to attend the yearly mass of thanksgiving at the church”.
-In 1792, the Sanctuary was entrusted to the Benedictine Vallombrosan monks, who are currently the custodians.
+During this time, the Madonna di Montenero worked a few miracles that benefitted the city, including the one in 1742, when Livorno was devastated by a violent earthquake and was once again aided by the image of its protectress, which was moved to the city and placed in front of the Collegiate Church.
+That miracle was never forgotten in Livorno, and still today the promise is held that the Livornesi made to the Madonna “to perpetually fast on January 27, to not hold balls nor masquerades, to attend the Collegiate Church’s annual thanksgiving.”
+In 1792, the Sanctuary was entrusted to the Vallombrosian Benedictine monks, who are still the custodians today.